-The dataset the experiments were carried out on was CIFAR-10 and SVHN.
-The CIFAR-10 dataset comprises of 60,000 coloured images of the following classes; airplane, automobile, bird, cat, deer, dog, frog, horse, ship and truck.
+Experiments have been performed using the CIFAR-10 and SVHN datasets.
+The CIFAR-10 dataset comprises 60,000 coloured images of the following classes; airplane, automobile, bird, cat, deer, dog, frog, horse, ship and truck.
 Each image's dimension is 32×32 and the goal for the network is to determine which of 10 possible classes the image belongs to.
 The CIFAR-10 dataset was split up such that 37,500 images were used for training, 12,500 for validation and 10,000 for testing the network.
-The only preprocessing done on images was centre cropping them such that their dimensions were reduced to 24×24 and then applying per image standardisation.
+Images were cropped to 24×24 and standardisation was individually applied to each image.

-The SVHN dataset comprises of 99,289 coloured images of the digits 0-9 taken from street addresses.
-Each image's dimension is 32×32 and the goal for the network is to determine which of 10 possible classes the image belongs to.
+The SVHN dataset comprises 99,289 coloured images of the digits 0-9 taken from street addresses.
+Each image is 32×32 and the goal for the network is to determine which of 10 possible classes the image belongs to.
 This dataset was split up such that 54,942 images were used for training, 18,315 for validation and 26,032 for testing the network.
-The only preprocessing done on images was applying per image standardisation.
+Standardisation was individually applied to each image.